isc-projects/kea/doc/sphinx/arm/security.rst

 - Each line of code goes through a formal review before it is accepted.
 The review process is documented and available publicly.
 - Roughly 50% of the source code is dedicated to unit tests.
-As of December 2020, there were over 6000 unit tests and the number is increasing with time.
+As of May 2024, there were over 12000 unit tests and the number is increasing with time.
 Unit tests are required to commit any new feature.
-- There are around 1500 system tests for Kea.
+- There are around 2000 system tests for Kea.
 These simulate both correct and invalid situations, covering network packets (mostly DHCP, but also DNS, HTTP, HTTPS and others), command-line usage, API calls, database interactions, scripts, and more.
 - There are performance tests with over 80 scenarios that test Kea overall performance and